 Initial PriorityQueue: [5, 10, 30, 20, 15] PriorityQueue after removing elements: [10, 20, 15]

-Exception: Ever wonder what will happen if calls of remove() method exceed the elements present in the queue.
-In this scenario, it will continue to remove the elements that were there, and thereafter it will not find any element to remove priority wise, so it will throw an exception which is as follows:
+Geek, have you ever wondered what will happen if calls of remove() method exceed the elements present in the queue.
+In this scenario, it will continue to remove the elements that were there, and thereafter it will not find any element to remove priority-wise, so it will throw an exception which is as follows.

 It is showcasing that there are no further elements left in the queue as a queue is empty by now so does it throw NoSuchElementException.